 Improved Dracut Water Supply District?. help to continue the success story of the 'New and special thanks to our staff and our customers who your most recent water quality information.
 A to keep you updated with system upgrades and tips on water use.
-This report will be sent every year tions, the quality of the water provided and useful presents important information about our operapresent our 2010 Water Quality Report.
+This report will be sent every year tions, the quality of the water provided and useful presents important information about our operapresent our 2011 Water Quality Report.
 The report better serve you-our customers.
 We are excited to install new water distribution improvements to the process of and continues to upgrade, add and 100 miles of mains.
-Our water system has been in 7 booster pump stations, 8 pressure zones with over To deliver the water we have 3 water storage tanks, chase supplemental water from the City of Lowell. in Dracut, one well field in Tyngsboro and we pur-The District has 3 sources of water-one well field two thirds of Dracut as well as areas in Tyngsboro. to most of the residents and businesses in almost The Dracut Water Supply District provides water thank you for your support during the past year. any of us.
-We look forward to serving all of you and questions or concerns regarding the District with
+Our water system has been in 7 booster pump stations, 8 pressure zones with over To deliver the water we have 3 water storage tanks, chase supplemental water from the City of Lowell.
+Dracut, one well field in lyngsboro and we pur-District has 3 sources of water-one well field in thirds of Dracut as well as areas in lyngsboro.
+The most of the residents and businesses in almost two The Dracut Water Supply District provides water to

-District Working for You!
-The Dracut Water Supply
+The Dracut Water Supply District Working for You!